pranigopu/artificialIntelligence-in-games/lab2/README.md

 - See the potential consequences of its actions (i.e. simulate a game from a given game state)
 - Make valid actions (i.e. according to the game's rules)

 In TAG, every FM class extends from (i.e. inherits and implements) the abstract class `core.AbstractForwardModel` (i.e. the `AbstractForwardModel` class within the "core" directory contained in "src/main/java").
 This abstract class provides the functionalities and templates for new FMs, effectively providing the functionalities and templates for new games.
-This abstract class' functionalities are embodied in separate functions:
+This abstract class's functionalities are embodied in separate functions (which must be implemented by any class that extends this abstract class):

-1. `_setup` (_sets up the initial game state_)
+1. `_setup` (_to set up the initial game state_)
-2. `_next` (_progresses the game state based on the player's decision(s)_)
+2. `_next` (_to progress the game state based on the player's decision(s)_)
-3. `_computeAvailableActions` (_reveals the valid actions available to the next player_)
+3. `_computeAvailableActions` (_to reveal the valid actions available to the next player_)

+## CONCEPT 3: AI agents
+In TAG, every agent has to extend from (i.e. inherit and implement) the abstract class `core.AbstractPlayer` (i.e. the `AbstractPlayer` class within the "core" directory contained in "src/main/java") and implement the following methods of this abstract class:

+- `_getActions`
+	- Accepts two parameters as arguments:
+		- _**observation**_: a game state object (_of a concrete class that inherits & implements the abstract class_ `core.AbstractGameState`) that is particular to the agent's its perspective, i.e. encapsulates everything the agent can observe (_including private & common elements_)
+		- _**list of available actions**_: an array of action objects (_of one or more defined action classes which inherit & implement the abstract class _ `core.AbstractAction`) based on the available actions at a given game state computer by the forward model (_as implemented by the programmer_)
+- `copy`
+	- Accepts no parameters (i.e. has no arguments)
+	- Returns a copy of the agent (may by a shallow or deep copy, depending on the implementation)

+**NOTE**: When a method's definition or declaration specifies the object of a certain class (including an abstract class) as a certain parameter (i.e. argument), this method would also accept any object from this class's subclass for this parameter; after all, an object of subclass B of parent class A is technically an indirect instantiation of the parent class A.

+Furthermore, there are certain methods of `core.AbstractPlayer` that can be overridden[^2] by subclasses that implement this abstract class; these are listed, and their core functionalities and possible overrides/changes to their functionalities are explained in the PDF document for this lab session (_lab2-guide.pdf_).
+To list these methods:
+	- `initializePlayer`
+	- `finalizePlayer`
+	- `toString`
+	- `registerUpdatedObservations`
+	- `setForwardModel`
+	- `getDecisionStats`

+[^2]_Overriding a parent class's method refers to a redefinition (by a subclass that inherits the parent class) of a certain function defined in the parent class_.

+**NOTE**: You can see some AI agents that have already been implemented in the TAG framework; their code can be found in the directory "src/main/java/players".

+### Defining heuristics
+You can add a heuristic function to your AI agent by defining and instantiating a class that implements the interface `core.interfaces.IStateHeuristic` (i.e. the `IStateHeuristic` interface found in the "interfaces directory in "src/main/java/core").
+Heuristic classes for some games have already been implemented in TAG, such as the heuristic `TicTacToeHeuristic` defined in the directory "src/main/java/games/tictactoe".